 - 1. The localization precision of the counterparts must be accounted for (symmetric formulation) - 2.
 Several counterpart catalogs must be handled together - 3.
-The counterparts must be associated between themselves (in general they are better localized so we know whether an X-ray source is the same as an optical source or not) - 4.
+The counterparts must be associated between themselves (in general they are better localized so we know whether an X-ray source is the same as an optical source or not), leading to the possibility of using the global SED as another criterion - 4.
 Some sources can be absent at a particular wavelength simply because this source class emits little there (eg pulsars in the optical)